Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/blue-green-deployment.md

       aks_turn_on=true
       The kubernetes version to use on the cluster k8s_version="1.23.5"
-      Reference Name to the Application gateway that need to be associaated to the AKS Cluster with the AGIC addo-on appgw_name="lzappgw-blue"
+      Reference Name to the Application gateway that need to be associated to the AKS Cluster with the AGIC add-on appgw_name="lzappgw-blue"
     },
     "aks_green" = {